CMC-QCL/postgres_docker/README.md

 # Using NVIDIA GPUs on Single Node Laguna Cluster
 To start an interactive single-node session on the Laguna Cluster, open a terminal through the web interface or by ssh and run `salloc --partition=gpu --gres=gpu:l40s:2 --nodes=1 --ntasks=1 --cpus-per-task=2 --time=2:00:00 --mem=0`.
 This allocates one node with two GPUs for 2 hours with the maximum memory allowed.
 Scripts can then be run inside this terminal as they would on the QCL GPU machine.

+To submit a single-node GPU job, first create a new job in the Job Composer interface.
+This will create a dedicated directory in your user folder for the job where all assets for the job should be kept and where all job output will be placed.
+It is not important for this example that a certain job template be used; we will overwrite the files it creates.

 # Using NVIDIA GPUs on Multiple Nodes Laguna Cluster